kinitrupti/Conference-Website-in-Drupal7/README.md

 For domain and hosting of website I used Godaddy but bigrocks is recommended.
 If you are new to hosting of a website, you can contact me I will guide you step by step regarding hosting of a website.
 My friend started working on local server while I was working on live which I bought.
 I had already my own personal domain for which I created subdomain for free.
 On the subdomain I hosted the website which we were gonna create.
 When the subdomain is created, the cpanel for the subdomain opens.

 In godaddy there is default applications which need to be installed on the host.
 I chose Drupal7.
-I installed
+I installed it.
+You can check File manager for all the files & folders related to Drupal7.
+Then I went to the url of my hosting and found out that Drupal 7 got installed.
+Now it was time to select a theme.
+We chose Multipurpose theme of Drupal as we wanted something mobile friendly.
+We intalled it through Drupal 7 interface Modules->Install new Module.

+Now as we wanted to create a conference website, we were trying to research to find a module which is better for conference websites.
+Then we got several links related to Conference Organizing Distribution(COD).
+Initially we thought it is a module.
+Then we realized it is a complete drupal package with conference related features.
+What I did was I placed the downloaded tar file of COD in public_html and extracted it.